jemmy512/book-notes/SE/refactoring-2.md

     If I have some objects whose behavior varies from category to category, the natural mechanism to express this is inheritance.
 I put all the common data and behavior in the superclass, and let each subclass add and override features as needed.
 Object-oriented languages make this simple to implement and thus a familiar mechanism.

     * But inheritance has its downsides:
         1. It’s a card that can only be played once.
 If I have more than one reason to vary something, I can only use inheritance for a single axis of variation.
-If I want to vary behavior of people by their age category and by their income level, I can either have subclasses for young and senior, or for well-off and poor—I can’t have both.
+If I want to vary behavior of people by their age category and by their income level, I can either have subclasses for young and senior, or for well-off and poor - I can’t have both.
         2. Inheritance introduces a very close relationship between classes.
 Any change I want to make to the parent can easily break children, so I have to be careful and understand how children derive from the superclass.
 This problem is made worse when the logic of the two classes resides in different modules and is looked after by different teams.

     Delegation handles both of these problems.
 I can delegate to many different classes for different reasons.
-Delegation is a regular relationship between objects—so I can have a clear interface to work with, which is much less coupling than subclassing.
+Delegation is a regular relationship between objects - so I can have a clear interface to work with, which is much less coupling than subclassing.
 It’s therefore common to run into the problems with subclassing and apply `Replace Subclass with Delegate`.

     There is a popular principle: “Favor object composition over class inheritance” (where composition is effectively the same as delegation).